kriziamae/Cafe-Compass/README.md

 ## Installation (for local use)

-Clone the projevt and install dependencies.
+Clone the project and install dependencies.

 ```bash
 # Clone this repository